giraone/pms-sample-jee-01/readme.md

 ### REST APIs ###

 The base for our REST services is plain vanilla *JAX-RS*.
-Currently with an annotation first approach - no contract first approach yet.
+Currently with an annotation first approach - no contract first approach yet!
 For cross-cutting features at the REST layer, like injecting a `"Access-Control-Allow-Origin"` header, we use the JAX-RS 2.0 feature `@Provider`.

 ### OData style query options for filtering and sorting ###